 I disagree.
 The greatest thing I was ever taught by my literature and history instructors was not just to enjoy literature, but to question it.
 Who wrote this and why?
 And how did it come to be that I am reading it now?
 The ability to answer these questions allows a student to make broader connections about the relationship between language, culture, and communication.

 I’m not saying that non-humanities majors do not encourage students to think critically about their subjects and empathize with other cultures.
 I’m also definitely not saying that everyone can and should be a humanities major.
 I’m saying that what the humanities have to offer still has value in our education system.

 Yes, there are misguided teaching approaches out there – just as there are in every subject.
 However, I do not think that the humanities are “ruined” or even necessarily declining.
 We are in an economic recession and people are naturally worried about getting jobs and having a marketable resume.
 One could say the humanities died with the fall of the Roman Empire, but here we are today studying the authors of our own language and era.
 The role of literature in the classroom is merely changing.
+We have the opportunity to promote non-canonical texts and the voices of minority authors in the literature classroom.
 When it comes to education change is not always bad, sometimes good, but always inevitable.
 In the meantime, I will continue to study the humanities.